Tensions show as Trump, Merkel meet for first time

 There was never going to be an easy rapport between the cautious German chancellor and impulsive US president.

-For years, Merkel — a trained physicist — had been president Barack Obama’s closest international partner, with the two sharing a strong rapport and a similar deliberative approach.
+For years, Merkel—a trained physicist—had been former president Barack Obama’s closest international partner, with the two sharing a strong rapport and a similar deliberative approach.

 Before coming to office in January, Trump had set the tone by calling Merkel’s acceptance of refugees a “catastrophic mistake” and suggested she was “ruining Germany.”